Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 // ptr will point to the memory location 0x123.
 ```

-Notice that type casting may cause precision loss or overflow.
+> Notice that type casting may cause precision loss or overflow.
+{: .prompt-warning }

 ## $\texttt{Encapsulation}$